-The Ice Plant has a tendency to go a pinkish or rosy-red colour in hot dry conditions and this, in itself, makes it an attractive plant.
+The Ice Plant has a tendency to turn a beautiful pinkish or rosy-red color in hot, dry conditions.
 It often covers large expanses of ground with a red carpet.

 Ice Plant is also found on waste ground and abandoned farmland but is mainly seen along the coasts and often right at the top of beaches.

 The closely related M. nodiflorum is known as "Cosco" in Spanish and is like the Ice Plant in miniature.
 It has the same tendency to go a rosy-red colour in hot and dry conditions and often grows in the same locations as its relative.